Cheap hire purchase

 If you think your car finance agreement was mis-sold to you, see our dedicated guide on how to reclaim car finance.

-Alternatively, you can also complain if your car finance provider has taken the wrong amount in payment, treated you unfairly or its service has been atrocious.
+Alternatively, you can also complain if your HP finance provider has taken the wrong amount in payment, treated you unfairly or its service has been atrocious.
 It's always worth trying to call the lender first to see if it can help, but if not...

-Hire purchase FAQs
+Hire Purchase FAQs

 • What if there's a problem with the car?

-If you buy a car using hire purchase (HP) and realise it's faulty, it's worth returning it and asking the dealer to fix it.
+If you buy a car using Hire Purchase (HP) and realise it's faulty, it's worth returning it and asking the dealer to fix it.
 If the dealer refuses or tries to charge you, go to your HP provider.

 Your HP finance provider legally owns the car until the loan is repaid, so your contract is with it – not the dealer that set up the agreement.
 This means your HP provider is legally responsible for any problems with the car.